Record Drawing Submittal Requirements

 - All proposed information marked through and as-built information shown near it

-- Mark through and redraw when as-built location is more than one inch (scaled – horizontally or vertically) from proposed location
+- Mark through and redraw when the as-built location is more than one inch (scaled – horizontally or vertically) from the proposed location

 - Use CLTWater inspector's sketch for stationing on water mains and services and for sewer laterals, if applicable

 - Use directional arrows or street names to denote which main the water services/sewer laterals are tapped into if there is more than one option

 - Show details when provided by CLTWater inspector

 - WATER AND SEWER RECORD DRAWING INFORMATION SHOULD STAND OUT AND BE EASY TO READ.